CSci Case Study

 How does it feel to be part of a wider community of scientists in the UK and beyond?

-How has professional registration helped you plan your own personal development and goals?
+How has professional registration helped your own personal development and goals?

-How has registration helped the services users, especially patients, of your profession?
+How has professional registration helped the service users (especially patients) of your profession?

 I have now been qualified as a Biomedical Scientist for 21 years and my enthusiasm for haematology hasn’t waned in that time.
 Being able to complete higher qualifications and become a Chartered Scientist has been part of the reason that I am as engaged in my work as I was 25 years ago when I started working in the lab.